Pembrokeshire

 West side of Ramsey: The tide flows north and south south-east.
 The north going stream reaches a speed of 3.3 knots at springs.
 The south south-east going stream reaches a speed of 2.2 knots at springs.
 The north-going stream runs strongly around Carreg Gwylan and Trwyn Bendro.
 The south-going stream is strong around Trwyn-drain-du, Trwynllundain and Carreg Gwylan.
 However, it is normally possible to make progress along the west side of Ramsey in the opposite direction to the stream by using inshore eddies.

 Ramsey Sound: The north going stream begins at 3 hours and 25 minutes before high water at Milford Haven.
 The south going stream begins at 3 hours after high water at Milford Haven.
 The flow reaches a speed of 4.3 knots at springs.
 The flow can reach 6 knots in the narrowest part of the Sound.
 A tidal rapid forms around The Bitches Rocks.
+In south-going flows, this provides a good place to practise simple moving water skills.
+In north-going flows, The Bitches can provide large standing waves for serious playboaters, especially at springs.

 Eddy south of The Bitches: On the south-going flow, an eddy runs from Ynys Cantwr to The Bitches.